-Base Material – The material V-Ray uses while rendering the object.
+Base Material – The material V-Ray will use while rendering the object.

-Shadows – The material that V-Ray uses to render shadows cast from the object.
+Shadows – The material that is used to render shadows cast from the object.

-Reflection – The material V-Ray uses to render the object with, when the object is seen in reflections.
+Reflection – The material V-Ray use to render the object with, when the object is seen in reflections.
 For more information, see Using the Reflect Material example below.

-Refraction – The material V-Ray uses to render the object with, when the object is seen in refractions.
+Refraction – The material V-Ray will use to render the object with, when the object is seen in refractions.
 For more information, see Using the Refract Material example below.

-GI – The material V-Ray uses when calculating the GI solution.
+GI – The material V-Ray use while calculating the GI solution.
 For more information, see Using the GI Material example below.

 Example: Using the GI Material